hirokiky/hirokiky-www/source/projects.rst

    :width: 800px
    :target: https://dig-en.com/

-`dig-en.com <https://dig-en.com/>`_ is a Web service for english-learners which will analyses english sentences and display difficulties each words.
+`dig-en.com <https://dig-en.com/>`_ is a Web service for english-learners, which will analyses english sentences and display difficulties each words.

 PyQ
 -------